mattmaynes2/aria/reports/proposal/proposal.md

 is often a repetitive task which it would be convenient to automate.

 This report contains a proposal for a project to eliminate these manual tasks.
-The objective of the project is to build a system to automate control of a building's environment which uses machine learning algorithms to minimize manual configuration.
+The objective of the project is to build a system to automate control of a building's environment, which uses machine learning algorithms to minimize manual configuration.
 The proposal presents several motivations for using the environmental control system, as well as a detailed description of the project's objectives.
 The proposal also includes a timeline for the completion of concrete milestones for the project